Substance Use Disorder Counselor (SUDC)

 Associates of Applied Science

 The program is designed for individuals interested in working with addiction issues.
 Through mostly online, minimal classroom/laboratory, and field experience, you will develop skills in counseling, diagnosis of addiction issues, treatment planning, group facilitation, and crisis management.
 Students will also learn how to respect client’s rights, understand the complexity of addiction illnesses, and adhere to ethical guidelines.
 The degree will prepare you for entry-level work in facilities such as clinics, hospitals, community residential facilities, and various community and social services agencies.
-Students/Graduates are eligible for licensure in Wisconsin as Substance Abuse Counselors-in-training.

 • Patient in session with counselor